 There were also changes in the characteristics of Formula 1 from Adelaide to Melbourne, accentuating the different feel of the two hosts.

-New electronic turn-stills at the entry to the paddock that first appeared at the 1996 Australian Grand Prix, for example, emphasised the closed shop the area had become to fans, highlighting the difference from the openness of the Adelaide era to the sport’s increased isolationism into the Melbourne era.
+Also, electronic turn-stills at the entry to the paddock that first appeared at the 1996 Australian Grand Prix emphasised the closed shop the area had become to fans, highlighting the difference from the openness of the Adelaide era to the sport’s increased isolationism into the Melbourne era.

 “When we first came to Adelaide, Australian motorsport was still like it was in Europe in the 1960s and 1970s,” explains Italian mechanic Carlo Lunetta, who worked for the likes of Scuderia Ferrari and eventually moved to Adelaide.